svanderburg/dysnomia/README.md

 them require different container settings.
 For databases, these are typically SQL dumps and authentication settings.

-Web applications have the archives (WAR/AAR) or collection of web related files (HTML, CSS etc.) as representation of their logical state.
+Web applications have archive files (WAR/AAR) or a collection of web related files (HTML, CSS etc.) as a representation of their logical state.
 Consult the actual Dysnomia modules for more information.

 Implementing custom Dysnomia modules
 ====================================